-European NHRIs conduct research on asylum and migration, make recommendations to governments for reform of laws, policies and practices in this area, and raise awareness of the rights of migrants, refugees and people seeking asylum.
-Some also regularly monitor and report on immigration detention facilities and reception centres and may also investigate complaints.
+Beyond this, European NHRIs conduct research on asylum and migration and raise awareness of the rights of migrants.
+Some also regularly monitor and report on immigration detention facilities and reception centres, while alongside this they may investigate complaints.

 Migrants' rights at the borders

-The violation of migrants’ rights at the borders is a key and persisting human rights concern in Europe and, therefore, is a focus for us.
-We bring NHRIs together to enhance their capacity to monitor and report on human rights violations, such as violence at the borders, pushbacks and denial of access to the asylum procedures, and to advocate for human rights-compliant policies and legislation.
+The violation of migrants’ rights at the borders is a key and persisting human rights concern in Europe.
+We bring NHRIs together to enhance their capacity to monitor and report on these violations – such as violence at borders, pushbacks and denial of access to the asylum procedures – and to strengthen accountability when they occur.

-Our work in this area also revolves around strengthening the cooperation of NHRIs with other Human Rights Defenders (such as civil society organisations at the national and regional levels) and calling for an enabling environment for Human Rights Defenders to carry out their work on migrants’ rights at the borders.
+In addition to this, our activities in this area revolve around strengthening NHRI cooperation with other human rights defenders, such as civil society at the national and regional levels, and advocating for an enabling environment for human rights defenders to work on migrants’ rights at the borders.

-We also engage with European actors (EU and Council of Europe) to advance human rights-based policy making on migration, with a focus on the borders.
+In addition, we engage with the EU and Council of Europe to advance human rights-based policy making on migration.

-This work is supported in part by a grant from the Foundation Open Society Institute in cooperation with the OSIFE of the Open Society Foundations (July 2019 – December 2020).
+This work has been supported in part by a grant from the Foundation Open Society Institute in cooperation with the OSIFE of the Open Society Foundations (July 2019 – July 2023).